 Happy Smiles dental health education and prevention in area schools

-La Clinica began a school-based dental outreach program in August 2004 with funding from the Reed and Carolee Walker Fund through the Oregon Community Foundation.
+La Clinica began a dental outreach program to schools in August 2004 with funding from the Reed and Carolee Walker Fund through the Oregon Community Foundation.
 Since its inception, this program has provided dental education, screening services, and dental care to more than 28,000 children in our community.

 Children at participating schools receive the following: